Image by Wynn Pointaux from Pixabay

 Crossroads

-So, America is again at crossroads – an unlikely but possible Constitutional crisis over the Democrats’ call to eliminate the Electoral College, and Mrs. Clinton’s email and Clinton Foundation scandals.
+Her condemnations still coincide with an unlikely but possible Constitutional crisis over the Democrats’ calls to eliminate the Electoral College, and the nearly forgotten Mrs. Clinton’s email and Clinton Foundation scandals.

-She claims there were no scandals but many Americans disagreed and cast their judgment against her at the ballot box.
+Nearly a decade she still claims there were no scandals but many Americans disagreed and cast their judgment against her at the ballot box.

 How could she possibly have governed as president?
 Mr. Trump was not interested in prosecuting her but members of Congress plan investigations.